List of EastEnders two-hander episodes: Phil Mitchell and Sharon Watts (5 September 2002)

 This episode features the ex-lovers Phil Mitchell (Steve McFadden) and Sharon Watts (Letitia Dean).
 Sharon and Phil have a heart to heart about their troubled pasts.
 They lay ghosts to rest and agree to move on with their lives.

 Sharon and Phil are simultaneously having problems in their relationships.
-Sharon has fallen out with Tom Banks (Colm Ó Maonlaí), due to malicious stirring from his ex-wife Sadie Banks (Isobel Middleton), and Phil has given Lisa Fowler (Lucy Benjamin) an ultimatum - she is to leave her husband Mark Fowler (Todd Carty) before the day was over.
+Sharon has fallen out with Tom Banks (Colm Ó Maonlaí), due to malicious stirring from his ex-wife Sadie Banks (Isobel Middleton), and Phil has given Lisa Fowler (Lucy Benjamin) an ultimatum – she is to leave her husband Mark Fowler (Todd Carty) before the day was over.
 As Phil waits for Lisa to arrive in the middle of the night, he hears a knock at the door of The Queen Victoria public house.
 He opens the door expecting to find Lisa, but finds Sharon instead.

 Sharon declares that she and Tom are over.
 Phil accuses her of being stroppy and spoiled, and she retaliates by accusing him of using Lisa to get his hands on their daughter, Louise Mitchell (Rachel Cox).
 The ex-lovers begin drinking and flirting and talk about their past relationship.
 As they talk, Phil relaxes and opens up about his father.
-Phil relays how he idolised his father but that everything changed when he saw how badly he treated his mother.
+Phil relays how he idolised his father, Eric (George Russo) but that everything changed when he saw how badly he treated his mother.
 He admits that his deepest wish is to be a good father and expresses his sorrow that his two children are living with other men.
-Phil begins to shake with emotion as he recalls the beatings he received from his father, while his brother Grant Mitchell (Ross Kemp) could do no wrong.
+Phil begins to shake with emotion as he recalls the beatings he received from his father, while his brother Grant (Ross Kemp) could do no wrong.
 After one horrific Christmas, Phil vowed to run away and he still carries the note he was going to leave his parents.
 He never did run away, but the violence continued until he was big enough to fight back.
 Sharon reveals that she also had issues with her parents.
 She loved them both, but was caught in the middle of their volatile marriage.
 After they rowed, they used to compete with each other for her affections.

 Sharon then realises that they both have to stop living in the past.
 She decides to sell her share in The Queen Vic as it reminds her of her parents and Grant.
 Phil agrees to buy her out.
 Sharon then urges Phil to put his troubled relationship with his father behind him.
 Their heart to heart helps her to realise that she wants to make a go of things with Tom.
 As Sharon leaves, Phil takes the note that he wrote when he was a boy out of his pocket.
 He sets it on fire to signify that it is time for him to move on as well.